rayeed01/FFXIV-Crafting-Aggregator/backend/README.md

 - `IllegalArgumentException` is mapped to 400, but `NumberFormatException` extends it — a server-side bug can be reported to the caller as bad input.
 A dedicated exception would be cleaner.
-- Item and recipe search uses `LIKE '%term%'`, which cannot use an index.
-Fine at 14k rows.